 2- Use the best ingredients whenever possible

 Imported Parmigiano- Reggiano is going to taste so much better than the regular domestic parmesan cheese; the two types can hardly even be compared.
-Good quality chocolate makes all the difference in a desserts and fresh, homemade breadcrumbs is always better than packaged breadcrumbs.
-The same goes to chicken products – premium chicken products from Bairaha, for example, will make a world of a difference in a dish.
+Good quality chocolate makes all the difference in desserts and fresh, homemade breadcrumbs are always better than packaged breadcrumbs.
+The same goes for chicken products – premium chicken products from Bairaha, for example, will make a world of a difference in a dish.

 3- Use your hands

 Your hands are very sensitive yet sophisticated cooking tools.
-You can further develop the sense of touch by paying attention to how different the food you’re cooking feels at different levels of doneness, even as you check with a toothpick, a knife or a thermometer.
-For example, meat goes from being soft when it’s rare to firm when it’s well done.
-Touch can also help you figure out when a cake is fully baked, if a dough is kneaded well enough and if a fruit has ripened sufficiently.
+You can further develop the sense of touch by paying attention to how different the food you’re cooking feels at different levels of doneness, even as you check with a toothpick, a knife, or a thermometer.
+For example, meat goes from being soft when it’s rare to the firm when it’s well done.
+Touch can also help you figure out when a cake is fully baked if the dough is kneaded well enough and if a fruit has ripened sufficiently.

 4- Be wise with salt